albertogeniola/meross-homeassistant/README.md

 A full featured Homeassistant component to drive Meross devices.
 This component is based on the underlying MerossIot library available [here](https://github.com/albertogeniola/MerossIot).

-## ☠ IMPORTANT NOTE ☠
-Meross has changed some device implementation.
-Devices with latest firmware might not be supported at the moment.
-Altough I've already asked to Meross Engineers to provide specs in order to support the latest changes on their side, I've not received any answer yet.
-For this reason, please consider that newest devices might not be compatible.

 ## Towards Homeassistant official integration
 My personal goal is to make this component fully compliant with Homeassistant, so that it may be added as the official library to handle Meross devices.